RosettaCommons/documentation/application_documentation/ligand-dock.md

 _ScoreFunction_

 Be sure to use -restore_pre_talaris_defaults option and use the scorefunction from the paper.
-You can also experiment with orbitals_talaris1013 (with the option -add_orbitals), however it has not been optimized for this purpose yet.
+You can also experiment with orbitals_talaris1013 (with the option -add_orbitals and without -restore_pre_talaris_defaults), however it has not been optimized for this purpose yet.

 If you use other scorefunctions, make sure to add these terms: